Reactivity

 const [start, end] = range

-Note, the convenient declaration of derived reactive state does not support destructuring syntax:
+Note that shorthand declarations of derived reactive state do not support destructuring syntax:

 js